sin-ack/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-complex-objects/index.md

 If using [Cell Data Types](../cell-data-types/), the key creator is automatically set to use the value formatter so it does not need to be specified directly.
 </note>

+## Original Row Data

+By default, when row grouping the key is used as the cell value.
+This means the row value will always be a string, and column value formatters need to take this into account.
+To instead change the behaviour to use one of the values from the underlying grouped data, enable `gridOptions.groupMaintainValueType`.
+When using complex objects, you have to use the `keyCreator` to generate unique values despite using the original row data types.

+In the example below, note the following.
+- `groupMaintainValueType` has been set to `true`.
+- The 'country' column `valueGetter` returns complex objects.
+- The 'country' column `keyCreator` ensures correct complex object grouping on the country code.
+- The 'country' column `valueFormatter` executes on the values displayed on the grouping column, displaying both the country name and code.

+<grid-example title='Maintain Value Type' name='maintain-value-type' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping"] }'></grid-example>

 ## Next Up

 Continue to the next section to learn about [Unbalanced Groups](../grouping-unbalanced-groups/).